 The Clinical Dehydration Scale (CDS)

-The Clinical Dehydration scale was originally created using a cohort of 137 children with gastroenteritis and has undergone a degree of prospective external validation.
+The Clinical Dehydration scale was developed using a cohort of 137 children with gastroenteritis and has undergone limited prospective external validation.
 The earlier studies involved very few children with more severe dehydration and did not mention the scale’s inter-observer reliability.
 Larger studies have shown little correlation between CDS and percentage weight gain during recovery, a proxy for dehydration status.
 With this in mind, it should probably not be used to guide treatment.

 As you can see, it utilizes four key examination findings: the presence or absence of tears, the state of the mucous membranes, whether the eyes are sunken or not, and finally, the very ephemeral general appearance of the child.
-Again, each item has little value but has a sensitivity of around 68% combined.
+Again, each item has little value but a combined sensitivity of approximately 68%.

 The WHO dehydration scale

-Rather than being evidence-based, the WHO scale was largely derived from expert opinion, and many studies have found it to be inaccurate.
+Rather than being evidence-based, the WHO scale was primarily derived from expert opinion, and many studies have found it inaccurate.

 The Gorelick scale

-This scale was based on an analysis of just 64 kids and found that four key variables – prolonged capillary refill time >2 seconds, dry mucous membranes, absence of tears and unwell appearance combined seemed to be the best predictor of clinically significant dehydration.
+This scale was based on an analysis of just 64 kids.
+It found that four key variables—prolonged capillary refill time >2 seconds, dry mucous membranes, absence of tears, and an unwell appearance—combined to be the best predictor of clinically significant dehydration.
 You might notice that this sounds very similar to the clinical dehydration scale.

 The DHAKA dehydration scale

-Like many searching for a catchy acronym, the Dhaka, Bangladesh group settled on the DeHydration: Assessing Kids Accurately (DHAKA) scale.
+Like many seeking a memorable acronym, the Dhaka, Bangladesh group settled on the DeHydration: Assessing Kids Accurately (DHAKA) scale.
 Recursive partitioning and logistic regression were used to create the scale.
 The DHAKA scale had a Κ value of 0.75 (95% CI 0.66-0.88).
-It has a positive LR of 2.0 and a negative LR of 0.23 for the outcome of severe dehydration.
+It has a positive LR of 2.0 and a negative LR of 0.23 for severe dehydration.

 Several other scales exist, including the Vesikari and modified Vesikari scores.